lanlab-org/OAPS-Jifry/Documents/DevDoc.md

 # How to contribute

-Currently, this project is maintained by team **MIJC** (Mahdi,IBRAHIM,Jifry, and Clive) and everyone else is welcomed to join us and help us to improve the project by any means.
+Currently, this project is maintained by team **MIJC** (Mahdi,IBRAHIM,Jifry, and Clive) and everyone else is welcome to join us and help us to improve the project by any means.

 ## Add Your Information to the Contributor List